Exterminator Near Me

 Ants are the most common pests that people deal with up here in the Pacific Northwest.
-They are literally all over the place and just about every house in the area will be infested at some point.
-When people head to the store to try and find products to treat ants, they do not take into consideration that there are many different types of ants and each of them should be treated differently.
+They are all over the place, and just about every house in the area will experience them at some point.
+When people head to the store to try and find products to treat ants, they do not take into consideration that there are many different types of ants, and each of them requires different treatments.
 For example, every ant pesticide spray that you see on the shelves at the store has some form of repellent in them (not including baiting products).
-When treating for Sugar Ants, the use of repellents will actually make the problem worse, spreading the colony around the house!
+When treating for Sugar Ants, the use of repellents will make the problem worse, spreading the colony around the house!
 If you choose the right products for your specific ant infestation, you have a chance of getting rid of them, but if you choose wrongly, you can make things worse than if you did nothing at all.

 Using mouse and rat traps is a tried and true method for killing mice.
 The evidence is right there in front of you.
 However, since a single female mouse can reproduce at the rate of about 70 pups per year, for every mouse that you kill, there might be several others having babies.
 Trapping, in my opinion, is not an effective way to exterminate mice or rats.
-As professional’s we prefer a baiting method, but layperson does not have access to the type of products that we use.
-Instead, if you are going to use an over-the-counter rodent bait, you have to deal with the drawbacks.
-For example, most of the bait products that you can purchase, can be harmful to pets.
-In addition to this, the majority of them are “multiple feeds” meaning that the rodent has to eat the bait several times before it actually killing them.
-Lastly, judging by my own experience and observations, it does not appear that the standard store bought rodent baits are very palatable.
-I don’t know if any of the DIY options are counterproductive, but they are usually not very productive at least.
+As professionals, we prefer a baiting method, but layperson does not have access to the type of products that we use.
+Instead, if you are going to use over-the-counter rodent bait, you have to deal with the drawbacks.
+For example, most of the bait products that you can purchase can be harmful to pets.
+In addition to this, the majority of them are “multiple feeds,” meaning that the rodent has to eat the bait several times before it starts killing them.
+Lastly, judging by my own experience and observations, it does not appear that the standard store-bought rodent baits are very palatable.
+I don’t know if any of the DIY options are counterproductive, but they are usually not very productive, at least.

 So, What Should You Do?

-Since I happen to own a pest control company, it would be easy for me to say “call us and let us exterminate your pest problem!”, but many people do not have the funds available to afford even a basic $88 treatment.
+Since I happen to own a pest control company, it would be easy for me to say, “call us and let us exterminate your pest problem!” but many people do not have the funds available to afford even a basic $88 treatment.
 So, what I can offer is a little advice.
-First, know exactly what your pest is.
-If you know the exact species, you can start doing some research and you might uncover which products will be counterproductive, so that you do not make your problem worse.
+First, know what your pest is.
+If you know the exact species, you can start doing some research, and you might uncover which products will be counterproductive so that you do not make your problem worse.
 Second, you can research your pest directly on my website.
 We do not keep industry secrets behind lock and key and give many helpful details on how to treat pests for free.
-Lastly, I happen to own a Portland pest control company and you can call us!
+Lastly, I happen to own a Portland pest control company, and you can call us!